Skip Navigation or Skip to Content

 Level 3: Agentic Workflows (The Operating System)

 Fully autonomous agents that perceive, decide, act, and iterate.
 These agents orchestrate multi-step processes across systems, handle exceptions dynamically, and only escalate to humans when predefined strategic thresholds are triggered.
 Research from 200 B2B deployments shows a median +159.8% ROI over 24 months with an 8-month breakeven period.
-Critically, deployments using human-in-the-loop (HITL) governance achieved +372% ROI versus +268% for fully autonomous systems — with 4.3× fewer incidents.
+Critically, deployments using human-in-the-loop (HITL) governance AI governance framework achieved +372% ROI versus +268% for fully autonomous systems — with 4.3× fewer incidents.

 Maturity Level Example Use Case Human Involvement Expected ROI